 swimming safety information

-.
+and check with the managing authority for any current change of conditions.
 Specific to this site, the lagoons are evacuated by the lifeguards when lightning

 is nearby during the wet season.